SingularisArt/Website/content/post/how-im-able-to-take-notes-with-latex-in-mathematics-class-part-1.md

 ---
-title:        	"How I'm able to take notes with LaTeX in math class"
+title:        	"Note Taking with LaTeX: Part 1"
 author:       	"Hashem A. Damrah"
 introduction: 	"Hello all"
 date:         	2021-09-07T02:45:27-07:00